Passenger in a car waiting at a light on the Roosevelt Boulevard shot to death; driver crashes into pole

 PHILADELPHIA (WPVI) -- A driver crashed into a pole after a passenger in his car was fatally shot while they were riding on the Roosevelt Boulevard Monday night, police said.

-Police said the car was stopped at a light when someone walked up and opened fire.
+Police said the car was stopped at a red light when someone walked up and opened fire.

 The driver drove about 100 feet before striking a pole.